jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-02-07

+Everybody needs goals.
+Today, I want to get a standalone version of this page running.

+- I'm tired of choosing my stations while testing, so first order of business is to save that locally.
+- Create a page that shows a bunch of station data
+- Idea: Show a spark line of recent history at each station

+### 2021-02-06

+Continue experimenting with the citibike data.
+It's working pretty good, but I've put no thought into how this will integrate into the rest of the display.

+### 2021-02-02

+Experimenting with the Citibike data

 ### 2021-01-30

 Keep track of last refresh time in order to wake up faster from device sleep mode.